dimitri-nicolo/calico/README.md

   make .generated_files
   ```

-  This will update and newly create a large number of files, all of which needed
+  This updates (and creates) a large number of files, all of which need
   to be part of your commit.

-* In order to rebuild the docker:
+* In order to rebuild the container image:

   ```
   make tigera/cnx-apiserver

-  # In order to test, you can:
+  # In order to test:
   docker tag tigera/cnx-apiserver:latest quay.io/bcreane/cnx-apiserver:latest
   docker push quay.io/bcreane/cnx-apiserver:latest